ClintH/ixfx-demos/TYPING.md

 // @ts-nocheck
 ```

+You could also edit your project settings and ensure that `"js/ts.implicitProjectConfig.checkJs": false`.

 # Importing types

 Visual Studio Code is smart enough to find and use type definitions from imported libraries, such as ixfx, even when it's not explicit.